I went back and forth trying to figure out the best and cheapest way to add shoe storage to the closet.

 To start, my Mother and I primed the walls and ceiling.
 I did 2 coats on the ceiling and the primer did well enough that we didn’t really need to go over it with ceiling paint.
 It’s a nice, smooth, flat white.
 We needed to seal in the plaster that was spread over the blue-board.
 We used Bulls Eye latex primer.

 After that dried, we put on the paint.
 I used the Behr Premium Plus Paint and Primer in one.
 I have to say, we did need 2 solid coats to get good coverage.
+The airbrush compressor on Amazon is a perfect solution for such purposes.

 We cut in the corners with a brush and used a roller on the rest.
 We used the handy dandy edger to get the top edge nice and even.